em1e/java_practice/README.md

 # java_practice
 ***

-This is a cute lil repo for those in QA that actually want to imrove and get good at java.
+This is a cute lil repo for those in QA that actually want to improve and get good at java.
 There are execises for beginner to more intermediate level.

 `/files` is a folder for each of the java files.
 Especially in the beginning when you have no idea what you're doing, they will help you and give some pointers on what to do, or give an outline on the function you're wokring on.